Uninstall your operator

 foo-sub foo foo-catalog alpha

-Note: The name of the operator installed by the subscription is available under the Package column.
+Note: The name of the operator installed by the Subscription is available under the Package column.

 The Subscription can be deleted by running this command: